Own-Data-Privateer/hoardy-mail/README.md

   - `--unflagged`
   : operate on messages not marked as FLAGGED

-- folder specification:
-  - `--folder NAME`
-  : mail folders to operate on; can be specified multiple times (required)

 - marking:
   - `--mark {auto,noop,seen,unseen,flagged,unflagged}`
   : after the message was fetched: